yvangodard/shortcode-menu/readme.txt

 5. Copy the shortcode and paste in your widgets, posts or pages.

 == Frequently Asked Questions ==

+= My menu design collapse after updated to 2.0 =

+We have added custom styling of menu.
+Just go to our menu create newly shortcode and replace with old one.
+Note - If you want exactly same as previous design just select your menu and copy-paste with your previous shortcode.

 = Why should I use it as we are having Custom Menu widget? =